AInVFX/AInVFX-News/README.md

 <div align="center">

-  📅 **Last Updated:** June 18, 2025

   ⭐ **If you find this helpful, please star this repository!**

   ---

   **💡 About AInVFX News**

-  *Led by Adrien Toupet (former Head of Effects at Wētā FX), AInVFX bridges the gap between cutting-edge AI research and practical VFX applications.*
+  *Led by Adrien (former Head of Effects at Wētā FX), AInVFX bridges the gap between cutting-edge AI research and practical VFX applications.*

 </div>